 | Health | Avoiding self-care | Low energy, symptoms | Prioritize rest, seek support |

-Understanding these laws is only the first step.
-Real change comes from simple, repeatable practices that align your daily life with these principles.
+Understanding these laws is only the start.
+Real change comes from simple, repeatable practices that align daily life with these principles.

-Life changes—job shifts, moves, relationship endings—are moments when these laws offer clarity.
+During job changes, moves, or relationship endings, these laws can offer clarity.
 Use the Law of Correspondence to look inward and the Law of Resistance to avoid fighting necessary change.

-Try simple practices: brief daily reflection, journaling on recurring patterns, micro-habits for health, and explicit boundary-setting.
-These habits are small but compound into meaningful change.
+Try daily reflection, journaling about recurring patterns, micro-habits for health, and explicit boundary-setting.
+Small habits compound into meaningful change.
+For practical tools and guided exercises, visit the Life Purpose App.

 Quick Q&A